FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 6. Uses BcContainerHelper to publish the specified app to the container with proper error handling
 7. Uses the specific pattern for Business Central container operations with explicit parameters
 8. Applies publishing settings from the configuration (scope, sync mode, timeout)
-9. Implements the app publishing workflow based on the provided skeleton code
+9. Handles dependencies appropriately (test app depends on main app)
-10. Returns a strongly-typed [pscustomobject] with publishing results
+10. Returns a strongly-typed [pscustomobject] with deployment results
-11. Provides feedback on successful publishing including app details Include parameter validation and help information.
+11. Provides feedback on successful deployment including app details Include parameter validation and help information.
 ```

 **Verification:**
+- Run `.\scripts\Deploy-App.ps1 -AppType "Main"` (should use default paths from config for main app)
-- Run `.\scripts\Publish-App.ps1` (should use default paths from config)
+- Run `.\scripts\Deploy-App.ps1 -AppType "Test"` (should use default paths from config for test app)
-- Run `.\scripts\Publish-App.ps1 -AppPath ".\build\output\app.app"` (should override config)
+- Run `.\scripts\Deploy-App.ps1 -AppPath ".\build\output\app.app" -AppType "Main"` (should override config)
-- Script should publish the app to the container
+- Script should deploy the app to the container
 - Verify successful output message
 - Check app is published in container using BcContainerHelper
 - Confirm the script uses the centralized configuration management